Ana Guerra: Personal life

 From 2014 to June 2018, Guerra was in a relationship with the singer, Javier Luis Delgado, better known as Jadel, who won the talent show El Número Uno in 2012.

 From 2018 to 2020, Guerra was in a relationship with the actor, Miguel Ángel Muñoz.

-Since 2022, Guerra is in a relationship with the actor, singer, musician and musical director, Víctor Elías.
+Since 2021, Guerra is in a relationship with the actor, singer, musician and musical director, Víctor Elías.
+In February 2024 they announced their wedding, which would take place on 31 October of that year, being held at the Prados Moros estate, in the Sierra de Guadarrama range in Madrid.
+The wedding was attended by more than 300 guests, including several personalities from the world of music and television in Spain, and the ceremony was officiated by actor Fran Perea, a friend of the couple.
+The event was hailed as the wedding of the year by several media outlets.
+The religious ceremony took place the day before, this one much more intimate than the civil one.
+It took place in the Chapel of the Virgen del Puerto of Madrid, near the Almudena Cathedral.

 Advertising and other projects

 In March 2018, after his departure from the program, he recorded the song Fugitiva, which is the header of the series of the same name on TVE.

 Ana became the image of the Spanish cosmetic brand Camaleón Cosmetic in June 2018.
 Months later she would be the promotional image for the Skechers España brand.

 She sang with Aitana, Lola Índigo, Raoul Vázquez and Agoney for the Coca-Cola advertising campaign for Christmas.

 In September 2019, Guerra was announced as the face of a 2020 collection from the wedding dress company Pronovias.

 In September 2020, Ana covers the song by Raffaella Carrà entitled En el amor todo es empezar, and which was the soundtrack of the Spanish film Explota, explota.
 In November of that year she performed the theme song for a Disney Christmas short film entitled Historias que nos unen.

 In early 2021, he collaborated on the video clip for the song Es lo que hay by the singer and fellow OT 2017 member Ricky Merino.
 This video clip also had the participation of Roi Méndez.
 On 8 January 2022, Ana Guerra was one of the singers participating in the solidarity concert Más fuerte que el volcán, which was organized by Televisión Española in order to raise funds for those affected by the 2021 Cumbre Vieja volcanic eruption.
 For her part, on 8 March, Ana participated in the charity concert Mujeres cantan a Rocío Jurado, coinciding with International Women's Day.

 In September 2022, he promoted Rakuten TV's adventure reality show Discovering Canary Islands at the San Sebastián Film Festival.
 It is a program in which the contestants explore various corners of the Canary Islands.